Spontaneous Bending of Hydra Tissue Fragments Driven by Supracellular Actomyosin Bundles: Spontaneous curvature of Hydra tissue fragments

 \subsection{Rod-like Hydra tissue fragments}

 When one side dimension is much smaller than the other in a Hydra tissue fragment plate, the plate becomes a rod.
-If, furthermore, one of the two lateral principal dimensions is much smaller than the other, the fragment is thought to be rod-like (as shown in Fig. 1(e) and Fig. 2(b) in the main text).
+If, furthermore, one of the two lateral principal dimensions is much smaller than the other, the fragment is thought to be rod-like (as shown in Fig. 2(a) in the main text).
 In this subsection, we consider the spontaneous curvature of such rod-like Hydra fragments with a narrow rectangular cross-section.

-The fragment rod is thought to be thin if its longitudinal (along the direction of Hydra-body axis) contour length $\ell_{\rm c}$ of is much larger than its thickness $h$ and its lateral dimension $a$.
+The fragment rod is thought to be thin if its longitudinal (along the direction of Hydra-body axis) contour length $\ell_{\rm c}$ of is much larger than its thickness $h$ and its lateral width $w$.
 In this case, we have the zero-normal stress condition~ \cite{Landau1986}: $\bm{\sigma}\cdot \hat{\bm n}=0$ with $\hat{\bm n}$ being the outward unit normal vector of the side surfaces.
 Therefore, all the components of the stress tensor except $\sigma_{\rm xx}$ must be zero, and $\epsilon_{\rm xy}=\epsilon_{\rm xz}=\epsilon_{y z}=0$ (however, $\epsilon_{\rm yy}, \, \epsilon_{\rm zz}\neq 0$).
 Note that since $\sigma_{{\rm zz}}=\sigma_{{\rm yy}}=0$, the transverse normal strains $\epsilon_{\rm zz}$ and $\epsilon_{\rm yy}$, although not zero identically, do not appear in the total free energy and hence in the equations of mechanical equilibrium.
 Consequently, it amounts to neglecting the transverse normal strains.
-In this case, the deformation of thin Hydra laminate rods is due entirely to the in-plane displacement $u(x)$ along longitudinal $x-$direction and the out-plane deflection (bending) $w(x)$ of the neutral line located at $z = z_0$.
+In this case, the deformation of thin Hydra laminate rods is due entirely to the in-plane displacement $u(x)$ along longitudinal $x-$direction and the out-plane deflection (bending) $\omega(x)$ of the neutral line located at $z = z_0$.
 The longitudinal displacement and strain are given by

 respectively, with the prime hereafter denoting the ordinary derivatives.
 For the thin orthotropic Hydra-laminate rods, from Eq.~(\ref{eq:Plates-sigmaepsilon}) and vanishing $\sigma_{\rm yy}=\sigma_{\rm yy}^{\rm e}=0$, we have $\epsilon_{\rm yy}=-\bar{Q}_{12} \epsilon_{\rm xx}/\bar{Q}_{22}$.
 In this case, the total deformation energy for plates in Eq.~(\ref{eq:Plates-Ftxyz}) reduces to that of rods as